-And see2 McCormick, § 276, p.
-230-231 ("...even if the judgment is made that evidence of fear standing alone should be admitted, statements of fear are rarely stated pristinely....that state of mind usually assumes the form either of a statement that the accused has made threats, from which fear may be inferred, or perhaps more likely a statement of fear because of the defendant's threats....the cases have generally excluded the evidence").
+And see 2 McCormick, § 276 ("...even if the judgment is made that evidence of fear standing alone should be admitted, statements of fear are rarely stated pristinely....that state of mind usually assumes the form either of a statement that the accused has made threats, from which fear may be inferred, or perhaps more likely a statement of fear because of the defendant's threats....the cases have generally excluded the evidence").

-(b) Statements of Intent.
+b.
+Statements of intent.
 This is the use to which the exception is more often put, and which causes the most controversy.
 There are two categories of use of statements of intent: 1)to show the declarant's intent at the time of the statement, and 2)to demonstrate circumstantially that an event occurred subsequent to the statement; put another way, to demonstrate that the stated intent was actually carried out.

-Robinson, Longhofer, Ankers, Michigan Court Rules Practice: Evidence, § 803.3.2, p.116

-- 2 Graham, Handbook of Federal Evidence (4th ed), § 803.3, p.399 - (i) Declarant's Intent.
+People v McDade, 301 Mich App 343 (2013) Michigan Court Rules Practice: Evidence, § 803.3.2 7 Graham, Handbook of Federal Evidence (7th Ed), § 803.3 i.
+Declarant's intent.
 Assuming relevance, use of this exception to show the intent of the declarant is unremarkable.

-Robinson, Longhofer, Ankers, Michigan Court Rules Practice: Evidence, § 803.3.2, p.116
+Michigan Court Rules Practice: Evidence, § 803.3.2

-(ii) Carrying Out Of Declarant's Intent.
+ii.
+Carrying out of declarant's intent.
 A statement of intention is admissible to prove subsequent conduct; that is, that the declarant actually carried out his or her stated intent.
 It is also admissible to prove motive; it is frequently used for this purpose in cases involving marital discord resulting in an assault or murder.

-Robinson, Longhofer, Ankers, Michigan Court Rules Practice: Evidence, § 803.3.2, p.116-117

-2 Graham, Handbook of Federal Evidence (4th ed), § 803.3, p.405-406 Advisory Committee Note to FRE 803(3)("The rule ... allowing evidence of intention as tending to prove the doing of the act intended, is, of course, left undisturbed")
+Michigan Court Rules Practice: Evidence, § 803.3.2 7 Graham, Handbook of Federal Evidence (7th Ed), § 803.3 Advisory Committee Note to FRE 803(3)("The rule ... allowing evidence of intention as tending to prove the doing of the act intended, is, of course, left undisturbed")

-People v Fisher, 449 Mich 441 (1995) (statements of intent to visit

-Germany to be with lover and to divorce defendant upon return admissible under rule as showing marital discord as motive for murder)
+People v Fisher, 449 Mich 441 (1995) (statements of intent to visit Germany to be with lover and to divorce defendant upon return admissible under rule as showing marital discord as motive for murder)